glowingblue/flarum-password-strength/README.md

 ```

 ## Conflicts
-- `glowingblue/password-strength` doesn't work with `therealsujitk/flarum-ext-show-password` wich can be removed, as `glowingblue/password-strength` adds a very similar functionnality.
+- `glowingblue/password-strength` doesn't work with `therealsujitk/flarum-ext-show-password` which can be removed, as `glowingblue/password-strength` adds a very similar functionality.

 ## Usage